retarfi/language-pretraining/README.md

   </a>
 </p>

-This is a repository of pretrained Japapanese BERT and ELECTRA models.
+This is a repository of pretrained Japapanese transformer-based models.
 The models are available in Transformers by Hugging Face: [https://huggingface.co/izumi-lab](https://huggingface.co/izumi-lab).
 BERT-small, BERT-base, ELECTRA-small, ELECTRA-small-paper, and ELECTRA-base models trained by Wikipedia or financial dataset is available in this URL.